gamesbook/protograf/docs/source/using_fonts.rst

 `↑ <table-of-contents_>`_

-Apart from the `Built-In Fonts`_, each time you want to use a different font in your script, you first need to declare it.
+Apart from the `Built-In Fonts`_, each time you want to use a different font in your script, you'll first need to declare it.

 If you are using the ``Text`` command, the font can be setup as follows: